Contact: Deacon Mike Truman 410 398-0009

 Each week our community gathers around the Eucharist table to be nourished by the body and blood of Christ.
 Eucharistic Ministers assist the Presider with the distribution of communion.
 Also, a Eucharistic Minister may expose the Blessed Sacrament for exposition, conduct communion services, and bring communion to the sick.
 In this ministry, one should be an example of Christian living in faith and conduct; and should strive to grow in holiness through the sacrament of unity and love.
 Candidates (16 or older) are selected from our community and approved by the Chancellor of the diocese.
 Following their approval each candidate must participate in a training program and is then installed.

 One of the central parts of our liturgical celebration is the proclamation of God’s word.
 Proclaimers are members of our parish community who proclaim the Old Testament and the New Testament readings.

 Many Proclaimers use this opportunity to deepen their own prayer life – through their preparation.
 This ministry is open to all who feel they have the gift of proclaiming.

-Ushers are the ministers of hospitality who present the hospitable face of Christ to the assembled community. they ensure that our celebrations are orderly and organized.
-Usher share the following duties:
+Ushers are the ministers of hospitality who present the hospitable face of Christ to the assembled community.
+They ensure that our celebrations are orderly and organized.
+Ushers share the following duties: